SiddhantGahlot/Voice_Assistant_Project/README.md

   python voice_assistant.py

 4. Use Voice Commands:-
-a) Say "Play [song name]" to play a song on YouTube.
+a) Say "Play [song name]" to open YouTube search results for a song.
 b) Ask "What is the time?" to get the current time.
 c) Say "Who is [person's name]?" to get a brief summary from Wikipedia.
 d) Use "Tell me a joke" to hear a random joke.